 You may have noticed that we used two slightly different terms here: “symbiotic” and “synbiotic”.

 The terms “symbiotic” and “synbiotic” are not the same.

 “Symbiotic” is a broader term used in biology that refers to an ecological relationship in which one organism (the symbiont) lives in a long-term relationship in a natural ecosystem with another organism (the host).
 That’s called a “symbiosis”.

-On the other hand, the term “synbiotic” is narrower and is instead used in a microbial context.
+On the other hand, the term “synbiosis” is narrower and is used mainly in a microbial context.

 However, although these terms refer to different contexts, they are both related to the same phenomena in which two or more organisms live in a mutually beneficial relationship.